top of page

 Operations Transformation and Governance

-Timothy brings 11 years of direct experience in operations transformation, strategy, process reengineering, and HR across domestic and international businesses.
+Timothy brings direct experience in operations transformation, strategy, process reengineering, and HR across domestic and international businesses.
 He has worked at the intersection of structural change and organizational execution — the precise terrain where governance weakness most often surfaces under capital pressure.

-His work informs how Glenmore evaluates operating systems maturity and governance architecture: two of the seven pillars of the Readiness Standard.
+His work informs how Glenmore evaluates operating systems maturity and governance architecture: two of the seven dimensions of the Readiness Standard.

 Formerly Manager, Business Transformation at Ernst & Young.